danielkinguk/ai4network/ietf121/agenda-121.md

 Relevant IETF Internet-Drafts: To be provided.
 Slides: To be provided.

+#### 4. A Story of Semantics and Data Infrastructures
+Time 14:35 to 14:45
+Presenter: Telefonica

-#### 4. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
+#### 5. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
-Time:  14:35 - 15:00
+Time:  14:45 - 15:00
 Presenter: Daniel King (Lancaster University) and Weiqiang Cheng (chengweiqiang@chinamobile.com)